parttio/vaadin-js-loader/README.md

 # Dynamic JavaScript loader for Vaadin

-The Vaadin Dynamic JavaScript Loader imports JavaScript libraries from the Java classpath, web resources, and external URLs.
-It also supports integration of JavaScript from cloud services like [cdnjs](https://cdnjs.com/) and [unpkg](https://www.unpkg.com/) in Vaadin applications.
+The Vaadin Dynamic JavaScript Loader enables the import of JavaScript libraries from the Java classpath, web resources, and external URLs.
+It particularly supports integration with cloud services like [cdnjs](https://cdnjs.com/) and [unpkg](https://www.unpkg.com/) in Vaadin applications.

+## Why Use It?
-Why?
-This is complentary and similar to Vaadin's built in `@JavaScript` annotation with few differences and benefits:
+This tool serves as a complementary feature to Vaadin's `@JavaScript` annotation, with several key benefits:

-- **Built-in bookkeeping**: Loads a library only once per UI and check the version of the loaded library.
+1. **Built-in Bookkeeping:** Ensures a library is loaded only once per UI and checks the version.

-- **URL template-based syntax**: Atomically load multiple files/resources from a single library.
+2. **URL Template-Based Syntax:** Allows atomic loading of multiple files or resources from a single library.

-- **Fully dynamic loading**: Allows runtime configuration, loading, and checks in the application.
-You can even let users choose what to load and when (but be careful with that, please...)
+3. **Fully Dynamic Loading:** Enables runtime configuration and loading for greater flexibility.
+It allows user-driven loading processes, though this should be managed cautiously.

-- **Load script from classpath**: In addition to public web resources, can load scripts also from Java resources and classpath (`@JavaScript` support only web resources)
+4. **Load Script from Classpath:** Unlike @JavaScript, which only supports web resources, this tool can also load scripts from Java resources and the classpath.

-- **Component subclassing**: Due to the fully dynamic nature, it is possible to change and override the loading behavior in Java component subclasses.
-This is handy e.g. if there is an update to the loaded JavaScript library.
+5. **Component Subclassing:** Due to its dynamic nature, it is possible to modify and override loading behavior in Java component subclasses, particularly useful for updating JavaScript libraries.

-- **Built-in CDN support**: In addition to local resources, load from cdnjs.com and unpkg.com.
-Handy for quick prototypes.
+6. **Built-in CDN Support:** Supports loading from cdnjs.com and unpkg.com, ideal for quick prototyping.

-- **CSS loading support**: In addition to JS, import CSS resources from the same library.
+7. **CSS Loading Support:** Capable of importing CSS resources from the same library, in addition to JavaScript.

 ## Installation